 “Off the Record” is the Yale Politics Initiative’s master class series on political practice.
 Guests come to campus to teach one-time, application-only classes capped at 25 students.
 The classes focus on specific case studies in the guests’ areas of expertise, and are designed to leave participants with new skills and a deeper understanding of the guests’ work.

-To apply for a master class, click one of the buttons below.
+To apply for master classes with our upcoming guests, click the buttons below.
 You must apply separately to each class that you are interested in taking.
 Acceptance to one class does not affect your chance of acceptance to another.
 Our master classes are comprised of students with a wide range of academic and extracurricular interests.
 We are primarily looking for students who have creative, specific, well-informed questions for our guests.

 Former President of Planned Parenthood

 Date: December 7, 2018

 Cecile Richards is an American pro-choice activist who served as the president of the Planned Parenthood Federation of America and president of the Planned Parenthood Action Fund from 2006 to 2018.
 Under her leadership, the organization’s number of active supporters more than tripled, surpassing ten million.
 As a result, she was named one of TIME Magazine’s 100 Most Influential People of 2012.

 Before joining Planned Parenthood, Ms. Richards served as deputy chief of staff for House Democratic Leader Nancy Pelosi.
 In 2004, she founded and served as president of America Votes, a coalition of 42 national grassroots organizations working to maximize voter registration, education, and participation.
 She began her career organizing low-wage workers in the hotel, health care, and janitorial industries throughout California, Louisiana, and Texas.